-Survivor Support Advocate
+Survivor Support Advocate Service

 The Survivor Support Advocate (SSA) service provides free and confidential support to anyone who has experienced abuse while involved in football.

-The service was set up in 2019 as a joint venture between the PFA Charity and The FA to provide survivors a caring pathway of support.
+The service was set up in 2019 as a joint venture between the PFA and The FA to create a safe space for survivors, providing a caring pathway of support that prioritises their wellbeing.
 Help is available for survivors of any type of abuse and covers both non-recent and current abuse.

-- signposting wellbeing support such as therapy and counselling
+- Signposting wellbeing support such as therapy and counselling.

-- sharing information about legal processes and specialist representation
+- Sharing information about legal processes and specialist representation.

-- preparing you for what to expect if you pursue a claim
+- Preparing you for what to expect if you pursue a claim.

-- advice about debt, benefits and housing
+- Advice about debt, benefits and housing.

 To access this support, you must have reported your abuse to an official organisation such as the police, the NSPCC, The FA or the PFA.
-If you have yet to disclose your abuse, the SSA can support you through the reporting process.
+If you have yet to disclose your abuse, the SSA service can support you through the reporting process.

 We understand that coming forward is a significant step and hope that accessing this service can reduce the ongoing impact of your trauma.